Introduction

 Crosschain Messaging Layer

 This section describes the required protocols, message formats, and mechanisms for one network to prove the integrity and authenticity of data to another.
 This includes specifics around event-based, state-based, and transaction-based messaging to cater to diverse crosschain information exchange requirements.
 Additionally, the section covers format standards for crosschain proofs and considerations for secure transmission of verified data between networks.
+As several cryptographic approaches are available to afford these protections, the application developer needs to take these options into consideration when developing applications which utilize the crosschain messaging functions.

 Crosschain message relays